 Although the Lincoln area is receiving precipitation, the Helena-Lewis and Clark National Forest remains in the amended Stage 1 Fire Restrictions – all campfires are banned.
 Smoking is prohibited outside of buildings, vehicles and developed recreation sites, unless you are in a 3-foot-diameter area cleared of all burnable vegetation.
 These restrictions will be reviewed by state, county and federal officials when they feel fire danger is no longer a threat for both private and public lands.

 |Date of Origin||Friday July 14th, 2017 approx. 09:15 PM|

-Timber stands with high mortality with multiple snags and large dead and down fuels.
+Fire is burning in timber stands with high mortality with multiple snags and heavy dead and down fuels.